Code-Institute-Submissions/StreamThreeProject-1/README.md

 	* [Google Maps 2.5.1](https://github.com/googlemaps/google-maps-services-python) - Used to preform distance calculations between two postcodes as part of the scrap quotation.
 	* [Django TinyMCE 2.7.0](https://github.com/aljosa/django-tinymce) - Used to add TinyMCE to Django.
 	* [django-ajax-uploader](https://github.com/skoczen/django-ajax-uploader) - Used to add AJAX image uploading.
+	* [Stripe 1.79.1](https://pypi.org/project/stripe/) - Used to make online payments for the quotations.

 ## Testing